 Facilities & Services

 Heating is via night storage heaters and the electric fire.
 The small kitchen is fully fitted with a range of units.
 There is an electric oven and hob, a microwave, toaster, kettle, fridge and separate freezer.
-The lounge area has a flat screen digital Freeview TV & integral radio through the freeview channels.
+The lounge area has a flat screen digital Freeview TV & DVD with integral radio through the freeview channels.
 There is free WiFi at the property.
 There is an iron.
+CD Player.

 Electricity, heating, bed linen and towels are all included but you will need to bring your own beach towels.
 One well behaved dog can stay at a small additional charge of £25 per week, although please remember that dogs cannot be left unattended in the cottage alone.
 Regrettably no smoking is allowed.